 SIDS is the leading cause of death for infants between 1 month and 1 year of age.
 SIDS rates have declined considerably from 130.3 deaths per 100,000 live births in 1990 to 38.7 deaths per 100,000 live births in 2014.2 This significant decrease can largely be attributed to the safer sleep practices promoted by the American Academy of Pediatrics’ “Back to Sleep” and “Safe to Sleep” campaigns and, to a lesser extent, classifying deaths due to asphyxiation or strangulation in sleep separately from SIDS.4 The incidence of SIDS peaks between 2 and 4 months of age, and boys account for 60% of SIDS deaths.5 There are a disproportionate number of SIDS deaths in lower socioeconomic groups, although this is true for deaths in infancy from all causes.
 Other risk factors include low birth weight and prematurity.6 There is ethnic variation, with Asian Americans at lower risk and African Americans and Native Americans at higher risk.
 Mothers of SIDS victims are more commonly <20 years old, overweight, unwed, use drugs, and have made few prenatal and postpartum visits.
 Prenatal and postnatal maternal smoking increases the incidence of SIDS.
 SIDS is more likely to occur during the winter months and while the infant is asleep.
 Thirty percent to 50% of SIDS patients have some acute infection, usually an upper respiratory tract infection, at the time of the event.

 Sleep position has received a great deal of attention as a modifiable SIDS risk factor.
 The prone sleep position is associated with an odds ratio of 4.92 for SIDS.
-In clinical trials, prone infants were ...
+In clinical trials, prone ...